alecs007/FoodHub/README.md

    • **Save Favorites:** Users can mark recipes as favorites, and they will be stored in localStorage for quick access.

-   • **Easy Sharing:** Users can quickly share a recipe with others via a share button, which opens the page directly to that specific recipe.
+   • **Easy Sharing:** Users can share recipes with others via a share button, which opens the page directly to that specific recipe.

 ![image](https://github.com/user-attachments/assets/99075193-bdeb-48f3-b58b-0f60dedc0aa1)